Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms

-The present work studies aspects of the electronic correlation in confined H$^{-}$, He and Li$^+$ atoms in their ground states using the informational entropies.
-In this sense, different variational wavefunctions are employed in order of better take account of Coulomb correlation.
+\abstractdc{ The present work studies aspects of the electronic correlation in confined H$^{-}$, He and Li$^+$ atoms in their ground states using the informational entropies.
+In this way, different variational wavefunctions are employed in order of better take account of Coulomb correlation.
 The obtained values for the $S_r$, $S_p$ and $S_t$ entropies are sensitive in relation to Coulomb correlation effects.
-In the strong confinement regime, the effects of the Coulomb correlation are negligible and the employment of the models of independent particle and two free non-interacting electrons confined by a impenetrable spherical cage gains importance in this regime.
-Lastly, energy values are obtained in good agreement with the results available in the literature.
+In the strong confinement regime, the effects of the Coulomb correlation are negligible and the employment of the models of independent particle and two non-interacting electrons confined by a impenetrable spherical cage gains importance in this regime.
+Lastly, energy values are obtained in good agreement with the results available in the literature. \keywords{ Information entropies \and Coulomb correlation \and Confined quantum systems \and Quantum information theory \and Hylleraas coordinates.}}